isabella232/journey-orchestration-learn.en-1/help/validate-and-publish-a-journey.md

 ---
 # Validate and publish a journey

 You can test your journey before its publication, using test profiles.
-This allows you to analyze how individuals flow through the journey and to troubleshoot before publication.
+Testing the journey allows you to analyze how individuals flow through the journey and to troubleshoot before publication.

 The following video below explains how to: